astro-otter/webotter/README.md

 # webotter
-Code for otter frontend website
+Code for otter frontend website.
+To view the website run `flask --app webotter run`.